sarthak0797/Digit-Recognition/README.md

 # Digit-Recognition
-  This projects trains an ANN with one hidden layer of 30 neurons using backpropogation algorithm to recognise handwritten digits.
+  This projects trains an ANN with one hidden layer of 30 neurons and a CNN using backpropogation algorithm to recognise handwritten digits.

 # Data-Set-Used
   I have used the MNIST data set to train the network for 10,000 images.